-On September 8, 2014 at 7 PM at Graham Chapel Kenji Yoshino talked about his new book – Covering: The Hidden Assault on Our Civil Rights.
-In his book Yoshino provides readers plenty to consider about the act of “covering,” why it’s done and how it harms people’s individuality.
-Part autobiography and part legal discourse, Covering includes much of Yoshino’s personal journey as a gay Asian American, and is his impassioned plea to understand what people lose when they sacrifice aspects of their true nature to fit in.
+On September 8, 2014 Kenji Yoshino, Professor of Law at NYU talked about his new book - Covering: The Hidden Assault on Our Civil Rights.
+In his book Yoshino provides readers plenty to consider about the act of "covering," why it's done and how it harms people's individuality.

 Kenji Yoshino is the Chief Justice Earl Warren Professor of Constitutional Law at NYU School of Law.
 He was educated at Harvard (B.A.
 1991), Oxford (M.Sc.
 1993 as a Rhodes Scholar), and Yale Law School (J.D.
 1996).
 He taught at Yale Law School from 1998 to 2008, where he served as Deputy Dean (2005-6) and became the inaugural Guido Calabresi Professor in 2006.
 His fields are constitutional law, anti-discrimination law, and law and literature.
 He has received several distinctions for his teaching, most recently the Podell Distinguished Teaching Award in 2014.

 Yoshino is the author of three books—Speak Now: Marriage Equality on Trial (2015); A Thousand Times More Fair: What Shakespeare’s Plays Teach Us About Justice (2011); and Covering: The Hidden Assault on Our Civil Rights (2006).
 Yoshino has published in major academic journals, including The Harvard Law Review, The Stanford Law Review, and The Yale Law Journal.
 He has also written for more popular forums, including The Los Angeles Times, The New York Times, and The Washington Post.